mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 #### 2013: ["Approximate nearest neighbor algorithm based on navigable small world graphs"](https://publications.hse.ru/pubs/share/folder/x5p6h7thif/128296059.pdf)

-Having read the VoroNet and Raynet papers, seeing just how simple this solution ultimately was really felt elegant to me:
+Having read the fairly complex methods in the VoroNet and Raynet papers, seeing just how simple this solution ultimately was really felt elegant to
+me:

 > The navigable small world is created simply by keeping old Delaunay graph
 > approximation links produced at the start of construction.